runlikeforrestgump/emacs/README.md

 Note that GNU Emacs wasn't the first Emacs, but the first Emacs was also written by Richard Stallman.
 GNU Emacs was initially created as a free software alternative to the proprietary Gosling Emacs (also known as Gosmacs, gmacs, or UniPress Emacs), which was created by James Gosling (the creator of Java) in 1981.
 Gosling Emacs was owned by UniPress.
 Gosling Emacs was written in C and Mocklisp (aka MLisp).
 It was the first Emacs to run on Unix.

-The original EMACS was written in 1976 by Richard Stallman (when he was about 23 years old) and Guy L. Steele, Jr. as a set of **E**ditor **MAC**ro**S** for the TECO (Tape Editor and Corrector) editor for the Incompatible Timesharing System (ITS) operating system on the PDP line of computers in use at MIT at the time.

 GNU Emacs is written in C and Emacs Lisp (Elisp).
 LISP 1 was the first implementation of Lisp.
 LISP 1.5 was the first widely used Lisp implementation.
 MACLISP appeared in the 1960s; it was developed for MIT's ProjectMAC and was a direct descendent of LISP 1.5.
 Scheme (influenced by LISP 1.5 and MACLISP) appeared in 1975 and Common Lisp appeared in 1984.
 "Richard Stallman chose Lisp as the extension language for his rewrite of Emacs because of its powerful features, including the ability to treat functions as data.
 Unlike Common Lisp, Scheme existed at the time Stallman was rewriting Gosling Emacs into GNU Emacs, but he chose not to use it because of its comparatively poor performance on workstations, and he wanted to develop a dialect which he thought would be more easily optimized."
 "In terms of features, Elisp is closely related to the Maclisp dialect, with some later influence from Common Lisp."
 A scripting language used for scripting an application is called an extension language.
 Elisp is considered an extension language.
-Elisp is a scripting language dialect of a general-purpose language.
+Elisp is a scripting language dialect of a general-purpose language (Lisp).

 If you want to read more about the history of the GNU Project, type <code>C-h g</code> (<code>M-x describe-gnu-project</code>) in Emacs.
 To paraphrase one of my favourite quotes from that document: "Sharing of software is as old as computers, just as sharing of recipes is as old as cooking."
-Extremely well articulated, Richard!

 # Installing [Emacs](https://www.gnu.org/software/emacs/)

 At first, I installed Emacs without X support, which meant that I only used Emacs in a terminal.
 After a lot of reading and after watching experienced users use Emacs, I decided to reinstall Emacs with X support.
 It's not the most pleasant looking GUI (at least on Linux), but I recommend installing with X support (unless you don't have X and don't want it) because then you have the flexibility of starting Emacs in graphical mode (<code>emacs</code>) or in terminal mode (<code>emacs -nw</code>).
 Also, there are some things you can do in graphical mode that you can't do in terminal mode, and graphical mode provides conveniences like a menu, which is useful when you're completely lost and don't know what you're doing (like when you're a beginner).
 Graphical mode also has helpful tooltips when you mouseover things.
+Another benefit of graphical mode is that you're less likely to encounter key conflicts (most key conflicts are caused by your terminal).
 This guide assumes that you didn't install with X support; I'm sure you have experience with a GUI and can figure out GUI-specific stuff on your own (click, click, click, click, click).

 I'm using [dwm](http://dwm.suckless.org) on [Gentoo GNU/Linux](http://www.gentoo.org).
 I installed with the toolkit-scroll-bars and xft USE flags because the Emacs toolbars didn't look very good and without xft support, Emacs displayed some strings (such as the buffer name in the mode line) in hex.